Postmodern dance: Postmodern dance 1980 and beyond

-Postmodern Choreographic Process
+Postmodern choreographic process

 Postmodern dance utilized many unconventional methods during the choreographic process.
 One of the main methods used was chance, which is a technique pioneered in dance by Merce Cunningham that relied on the idea that there were "no prescribed movement materials or orders for a series of action."
 Choreographers would use random numbers and equations or even roll dice to determine "how to sequence choreographic phrases, how many dancers would perform at any given point, where they would stand on stage, and where they would enter and exit.”
 In using the chance technique, it was not uncommon for dancers in a postmodern piece to hear the music they were dancing to for the first time during the premiere performance.

 Postmodern choreographers also often utilized an objectivism similar to literary theorist Roland Barthes' idea of "death of the author."
 Narratives were rarely conveyed in postmodern dance, with the choreographer more focused on "creating an objective presence."
 Performances were stripped down – dancers wore simple costumes, the music was minimalist or, in some cases, nonexistent, and performances often "[unfolded] in objective or clock-time rather than a theatrically-condensed or musically-abstract time."
 In this, postmodern choreography reflects the objective present, rather than the thoughts and ideas of the choreographer.

 Although postmodern choreography may have seldom conveyed conventional narrative, postmodern artists of the 1960s and 1970s have also been known to make dances with implicit or explicit political themes.
 Yvonne Rainer has a history of politically conscious and active dance-making.
 For example, while still recovering from a major abdominal surgery, she performed her work Trio A and called it Convalescent Dance as part of a program of anti-Vietnam War works during Angry Arts Week in 1967.
 The works Steve Paxton created in the 1960s also were politically sensitive, exploring issues of censorship, war, and political corruption.